addiscent/vagrant-ruby-rails/README.md

 ##### Installing _VirtualBox_

 _vagrant-ruby-rails_ uses _VirtualBox_ as the provider.
-The specific version of _VirtualBox_ used as the provider on the _vagrant-ruby-rails_ project development computer is _VirtualBox_ 5.0.20 r106931 (AMD64).
-You will probably have success with slightly earlier versions of _VirtualBox_, or the most recent stable version, but the _vagrant-ruby-rails_ project has not tested those.
+The specific version of _VirtualBox_ used as the provider on the _vagrant-ruby-rails_ project development computer is _VirtualBox_ 5.1.14 (AMD64).
+You will probably have success with slightly differing versions of _VirtualBox_, or the most recent stable version, but the _vagrant-ruby-rails_ project has not tested those.

 _VirtualBox_ installation is typically not difficult for those persons familiar with installation of software on their operating system.

 For _VirtualBox_ installation instructions, please visit the _VirtualBox_ web site : https://www.virtualbox.org/

-##### Using _Ubuntu/Trusty32_
+##### _Bento/Ubuntu-16.04-i386_

-The _Vagrantfile_ specifies that the _VirtualBox_ image to be loaded during provisioning is _ubuntu/trusty64_, which is a 64-bit CPU image.
-It is not strictly required, you may use a 32-bit Ubuntu Linux image if necessary.
-If that is the case, revise the _Vagrantfile_, to specify _ubuntu/trusty32_ instead of _ubuntu/trusty64_, e.g., find and change:
+The _Vagrantfile_ specifies that the _VirtualBox_ image to be loaded during provisioning is _bento/ubuntu-16.04-i386_, which is a 32-bit CPU image.
+It is not strictly required, you may use a 64-bit Ubuntu Linux image, or possibly some other compatible (e.g., Debian-based), distibution of Linux, if necessary.
+If that is the case, revise the _Vagrantfile_, to specify some other image, e.g., find and change:

-        config.vm.box = "ubuntu/trusty64"
+        config.vm.box = "bento/ubuntu-16.04-i386"

 to:

-        config.vm.box = "ubuntu/trusty32".
+        config.vm.box = "bento/ubuntu-16.04".

+An image specifier of _bento/ubuntu-16.04_ downloads and starts a 64-bit version of Ubunut 16.04.2.
+For more information, or to use other compatible versions of Linux, see the Bento page on Hashicorp's website :  https://atlas.hashicorp.com/bento

-If you previously provisioned a _guest-vbox_, then after revising the _Vagrantfile_, execute "vagrant destroy", to remove the existing 64-bit _guest-vbox_ image.
-Then execute "vagrant up", which downloads the 32-bit _VirtualBox_ image from the Hashicorp Ubuntu repository, and is used to build the _guest-vbox_.
+If you previously provisioned a _guest-vbox_, then after revising the _Vagrantfile_ to specify a different VagrantBox image, execute "vagrant destroy", to remove the existing _guest-vbox_ image.
+Then execute "vagrant up", which downloads the new _VirtualBox_ image from the Hashicorp Ubuntu repository, and is used to build the _guest-vbox_.

 ##### Misc Troubleshooting Tips

 ###### "Vagrant SSH" Times Out

-If "vagrant ssh" times out while attempting to shell into the _guest-vbox_, one cause may be that the _host_ CPU is not capable of executing the _ubuntu/trusty64_ _guest-vbox_ image.
-See "Using _Ubuntu/Trusty32_", above.
+If "vagrant ssh" times out while attempting to shell into the _guest-vbox_, one cause may be that the _guest-box_ image requires a 64-bit installation of VirtualBox, but your host is capable of only 32-bit guests.
+Also, it is possible that some _guest-box_ image you have installed is simply defective.
+As an example, prompting for a password during boot has been observed with the _ubuntu/xenial64_ _guest-vbox_.
+Consider trying a different _guest-vbox_ image.
+See "Using _Bento/Ubuntu-16.04-i386_", above.

 ###### Remote SSH Times Out